JuliaHealeyParera/cannabis_retailer_search/README.md

-# cannabis_retailer_search
+# Cannabis Retailer Search
-NC IPRC / DPH project to locate cannabis retailers in the state of North Carolina _Using Google API search results in conjunction with spatial linkange of tobacco and alcohol retailers _
+NC IPRC / DPH project to locate cannabis retailers in the state of North Carolina.
+Using Google API search results in conjunction with spatial linkange of tobacco and alcohol retailers.